 - The Portland Urban Data Lake (PUDL), where data from a variety of sources is collected, stored, integrated, and analyzed data to provide a foundation for data-driven decision making.

-- The Infrastructure Monitoring Pilot Project, to help improve and increase inspections of aging infrastructure and structures in seismically active areas, prone to flooding effects or exposed to frequent and excessive loading via sensors that pick up cracks and earth movements.
+- The Infrastructure Monitoring Pilot Project, to help improve and increase inspections of ageing infrastructure and structures in seismically active areas, prone to flooding effects or exposed to frequent and excessive loading via sensors that pick up cracks and earth movements.

 - The Open Data Programme, through which the City of Portland commits to making data they gather available to all in order to improve participation in decision making and evaluation.